Ronald Leslie-Melville, 11th Earl of Leven: Early life

 The son of the John Thornton Leslie-Melville, 9th Earl of Leven and his second wife, Sophia, daughter of Henry Thornton MP, he was educated at Windlesham House School and Eton College.
 He matriculated in 1854 at Christ Church, Oxford, where he graduated B.A. in 1858 and M.A. in 1865.

 He succeeded his half-brother Alexander Leslie-Melville, 10th Earl of Leven in 1889.

 Career

-He was a Director of the Peninsular and Oriental Steam Navigation Company and of the Bank of England.
+He was a director of P&O and of the Bank of England.

 He was a Scottish representative peer from 1892 until his death, Keeper of the Privy Seal of Scotland from 1900 until his death, and Lord High Commissioner to the General Assembly of the Church of Scotland for nine successive years 1898–1906.
 Director of the Bank of England 1884–94.
 He was deputy lieutenant for the City of London.
 He was appointed a Privy Counsellor in the 1902 Coronation Honours list, and was sworn a member of the council at Buckingham Palace on 11 August 1902.
 He was appointed a Knight of the Thistle in 1905.

 He was a close friend of the Maharajah Duleep Singh and accompanied him on a voyage from England to Italy which began in December 1856.